Evigilans/KBRS/docs/communications-protocol.md

     "content": "%encrypted_file%"
 }
 ```
-"content" is encrypted using AES session key.
+"content" is encrypted using Serpent session key.

 File not found response
 ```json